drmcknight/drmcknight.github.io/_posts/2018-09-05-number-one-rule.md

 Candidates are often asked what their number one rule is.
 It's a good question that can lead to some interesting insights, given the answerer has enough time to think about it.
 Lucky for me, I'm not in an interview so I get to take all the time I want to think of my best answer.

-From the things I own to the work I do, my number one rule is "Fewer, but better".
+From the things I own to the work I do, my number one rule is "fewer, but better".
 A close second would be "less is more".
 I'm always chucking things out and pairing things down.
 It's a talent I learned from my stepdad and is essentially my favorite thing to do.

 Here's a bit of anecdotal evidence: